 Start a newsletter on LinkedIn and grow your network or personal brand with this easy guide with examples.

-Whether you’re looking to advance your career or grow your personal brand, one of the best ways to do it is by creating a newsletter.
-It’s quite easy once you get the hang of it, and you’ll find that it’s very effective at growing your network.
+Whether you’re looking to advance your career or grow your personal brand, creating a newsletter is one of the best ways.
+It’s quite easy once you get the hang of it, and you’ll find it very effective at growing your network.

 If you don’t know how to create a newsletter on LinkedIn yet, we’ve got you covered with this short but insightful guide.

-Create top-notch content, schedule posts for maximum impact, build new connections and track your progress all in one place.
+A newsletter is good, but you must have top-notch content on your LinkedIn.
+Taplio has got you covered: schedule posts for maximum impact, build new connections and track your progress all in one place.
 Sign up for Taplio today!

 How can you start a newsletter on LinkedIn?